vdnuit/AnimalVITON/README.md

 cd AnimalVITON/OOTDiffusion/OOTDiffusion/run
 python run_ootd.py --model_path <model-image-path> --cloth_path <cloth-image-path> --scale 2.0 --sample 4
 ```
 The results can be found in the run/images_output directory.
+This may take up to 5 minutes.
 For more details, please refer to ![this file](OOTDiffusion/OOTDiffusion.ipynb).

 ## Train